 5. Delays in the application could cost tens of thousands of dollars.

 People who apply for Medicaid benefits on their own can take longer to jump through all the hoops which can delay the start of money to pay for care.
 On average, it takes us 6 to 8 weeks to get a Medicaid application filed, but it can take a year or longer to get approved.
 That timeline can be even longer when people try to do it on their own.
-We have 2.5 team members who are dedicated to this process alone, and they are experts at what they do.
+We have 2.5 team members who are dedicated to this process alone, and they are quite skilled at what they do.
 (Read about our Elder Care Advisor, Melissa Coulter.)

 6. You won’t have anyone to turn to for help.